 Exploring the Katwe Explosion Crater is not just an ordinary visit but a safari that allows you to uncover a lot that you didn’t know about the Park.
 The locals have stayed around the site as an enclave community within the Queen Elizabeth National Park.
 These communities have a rich cultural tradition and culture, than you can ever imagine, and are mainly attached to the Crater Lake’s natural offerings.
 Interestingly, the Lakes around the area don’t have inlets and outlets, hence have become a rich hub for the Mineral Salt consumed in Uganda.

 When you visit the place, you will get to learn about the process of salt extraction and how mining plots are arranged and how they are managed.
 The Processing of Salt products and its eventual distribution is such as rewarding experience that you cannot afford to miss.
 The Lake Katwe Explosion Crater stands at about 995 meters/3265 feet in terms of depth and the water is extreme saline with no plant or wildlife that can survive except those that need saline conditions to grow such as algae.
-Crater Lakes were formed by volcanic activity within Uganda at only 8000 to 10000 years ago although they appear serene, spectacular as present day.
+Volcanic activity within Uganda formed the Crater Lakes only 8,000 to 10,000 years ago, although they appear serene and spectacular today.
 When these lakes exploded, they caused great damage at vast areas than the Mount Vesuvius at Pompeii.
-These craters in Uganda reduced Lake Edward to a poisonous disaster.
-Just as current as 2000 BC (when the Egyptian Pyramids were being built), great fire in addition to brimstone continued to erupt from the Explosion Craters.
-This site used to be very lucrative during the Pre-colonial period when salt was still a very valuable mineral in Uganda and beyond.

 Much as the value of salt reduced, the extraction of the resource is still traditionally persistent for a long time.
 Most interestingly, the area is a home to several migrant bird species such as the lesser and greater flamingos.
 Due to its strategic location, the Explosion Crater with its rugged terrains is a favorable habitat for herds of Buffaloes, the savannah elephants and the Olive baboons among other interesting wildlife species.
 A game drive through the Crater track extending for 27 kilometers (17 miles) rewards tourists with the magnificent views of the area and the vast savanna plains of the Queen Elizabeth National Park especially the Kasenyi plains as well as the western rift Valley, Lake George, the Kazinga Channel, Lake Edward and the Mountains of the Moon.